BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 test cases for mobile Login page

-Here we venture towards the domain of mobile testing, which comes with their own unique challenges.
-For one, these devices have a wide range of models, screen resolutions, as well as mobile-only technologies that testers need to take into account.
-Here are several login page test cases for mobile apps in particular:
+Here we enter the domain of mobile testing, which comes with its own unique challenges.
+Devices vary widely in model, resolution, and mobile-specific behavior.
+Here are several login page test cases tailored for mobile apps:

-1. Test the login page's layout and elements on different mobile devices (e.g., phones, tablets).
+1. Test the login page layout across different mobile devices (phones, tablets).

-2. Verify that the mobile app's login page supports both portrait and landscape orientations.
+2. Verify support for both portrait and landscape orientations.

-5. Test login with special characters and symbols in the username and password fields.
+5. Test login with special characters in username and password fields.

-14. Verify that the mobile app's login page functions correctly when the device is in airplane mode.
+14. Verify login behavior when the device is in airplane mode.

-15. Test the behavior of the mobile app's login page when the device has limited storage space.
+15. Test login behavior when the device has low or limited storage.

 Read More: Top API Test Cases You Should Test